Financial-Times/origami/README.md

 velvet | master
 candy | master
 wasabi | master
+light-blue | master
+graphics-dark-blue | master
-org-b2c | master
+ft-pink (previously brand-ft-pink) | master ft-grey | master org-b2c | master
 org-b2c-dark | master
 org-b2c-light | master
-brand-ft-pink | master

 There are additional colours in the palette by default including tones and mixes.
 [See the registry demos](https://registry.origami.ft.com/components/o-colors) for a full list.

-`brand-ft-pink` should not be used in digital products, instead use `paper`.
-However since `brand-ft-pink` is used in some digital assets, such as the FT logo, there are a limited number of valid use-cases.
-For example  `brand-ft-pink` could be used to prevent a flash of the wrong colour as the logo loads.
+`ft-pink` and `ft-grey` are brand colours which are used in some digital assets, such as the FT logo, but have a limited number of valid use-cases for digital UI.
+Instead consider `paper` and `slate` or a black/paper mix such as `black-80`.
+As an example of a usecase for `ft-pink`, it could be used to prevent a flash of the wrong colour as a logo image loads.

 ### Default Palette Colours